Elio-Rico/webpage/content/publication/macroprudential-policies/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-abstract: "This paper analyzes how the introduction of macroprudential policies on the Swiss residential mortgage market affected the propensity of households to become homeowners.
+abstract: "This paper analyzes how the introduction of macroprudential policies in the Swiss residential mortgage market affected the propensity of households to become homeowners.
 We exploit a unique administrative data set of individual tax records containing detailed financial and socio-demographic information.
-We show that the mean share of renter households transitioning into homeownership decreased from 3.4% per year in the four years prior to the introduction  of macroprudential policies to 3.0% per year in the four years afterward.
-We also present evidence suggesting that this decrease is, at least partly, due to  a tightening in borrowing constraints.
+We show that the mean share of renter households transitioning into homeownership decreased from 3.4% per year in the five years prior to the introduction  of macroprudential policies to 3.0% per year in the five years afterward.
+This decrease is more pronounced for young and middle-aged households with relatively low income and wealth, suggesting that it is at least partly due to  a tightening in borrowing constraints.
-Specifically, it is more pronounced for young and middle-aged households with relatively low income and wealth.
-Moreover, intergenerational transfers in the form of predeath bequests have become more important for homebuying both at the extensive and intensive margin.
-As family wealth is heterogeneous, the introduction of macroprudential policies may entail distributional consequences. "
+Moreover, intergenerational transfers in the form of predeath bequests have become more important for homebuying both at the extensive and intensive margin."

 title: "The Effect of Macroprudential Policies on Homeownership: Evidence from Switzerland"